-What does senior wellness mean to you?
+What does wellness mean to you?
 Too often, we tend to think that being healthy begins and ends with working out and eating right.
-But there are other crucial components to well-being, too.
+When living in a community for active seniors, there are other crucial components to well-being.

 Flex Your Brain

 Hobbies that require mental effort can help you stay sharp as you get older.
 If you haven’t already built these kinds of activities into your routine, now is a great time to start!

 Puzzles such as sudoku and crosswords are the classic brain “gyms.”
 And they’re even portable, whether your format of choice is a paperback puzzle book, the crossword section of the newspaper, or even a smartphone.